rht-labs/enablement-docs/exercises/0-rogue-cluster/README.md

 ## Cluster Access

 - Learners are in LDAP and can access cluster via `oc login`
-- Learners have access to LDAP bind credentials to be able to auth against gitlab
+- Learners have access to LDAP bind credentials to be able to auth against GitLab

 ## User privileges